Bintaran: St. Joseph Church of Bintaran

-The church of Bintaran was founded by H. van Driessche to accommodate the increasing amount of Catholics in Yogyakarta as Kidul Loji Church could not accommodate them anymore.
+The church of Bintaran was founded by H. van Driessche to accommodate the increasing number of Catholics in Yogyakarta as Kidul Loji Church could not accommodate them anymore.
 It was designed by J.H. van Oten BNA and the construction was executed by Hollandsche Beton Maatschappij in 1931 on the Kampementstraat (now Bintaran Kidul).
 The church was designed by Father H. Van Driessche and Mr. Dawoed specifically for the Javanese people, as Javanese people at that time were not used to attend religious ritual in a Western-style building (e.g. sitting on bench, long narrow room) because of the fabric they used.
 St. Joseph Church of Bintaran is 36 meters by 20 meters long, and the height is 13 meters.
 The church is white following the color of the surrounding buildings.
 The mass bench is only located at the back side, where the Europeans and Javanese upper class usually sat.
 The front part of this are mattress made of bamboo for the Javanese mass service to sit upon.
 Sun light enters the room through 72 double roosters instead of windows.